python-cmd2/cmd2/docs/hooks.rst

 Precommand Hooks
 ^^^^^^^^^^^^^^^^^

+A precommand hook is defined in ``cmd.Cmd``.
+It is not able to request that the app terminate, but it is passed the user input and allowed to make changes.
+If your hook needs to be able to exit the application, you should implement it as a postparsing hook.

 Once output is redirected and the timer started, all the hooks registered with ``register_precmd_hook()`` are called.
 Here's how you do it::